unconst/BitTensor/README.md

 1. GoogleUSE: Google's universal sentence encoder.
 Non-trainable.
 Trained on question and answer text.

 1. CoLA: CoLA dataset node, learning to classify speech.

-## Further Reading

-The system description can be found in docs/Bittensor_Biological_Scale_NeuralNetworks

 ## License